System Transformation Workstream

 - four new ‘integrated care partnerships’ across Kent and Medway, drawing together all the NHS organisations in a given area and working more closely with health improvement services and social care

 - a single commissioning organisation for Kent and Medway, led by local doctors, to take a bird’s eye view of health priorities for local people and look at where shared challenges, such as cancer and mental health, should be tackled together.
+This will mean the merger of the current eight clinical commissioning groups into one single CCG from 1 April 2020.

 More detail about the new system is available here.